o3de/o3de.org/content/docs/welcome-guide/get-started/project-config/creating-projects-using-cli.md

 * Third-party directory (created earlier during [setup](/docs/welcome-guide/setup/setup-from-github/#create-a-third-party-folder)): `C:\o3de-3rdparty`

 {{< caution >}}
 External projects - projects created outside the engine directory - are considered experimental.
-They might be unstable in some scenarios or versions of the engine.
+They might be unstable, and will need updates to their project configuration in later versions of O3DE.
 {{< /caution >}}

 **To create a new O3DE project from command line**